-- Staff participated in the Big Bike Ride for the Heart and Stroke Foundation, raising over $4,200 from Engineers Canada’s corporate donation and staff fundraising efforts.
+- Engineers Canada staff participated in the Big Bike Ride for the Heart and Stroke Foundation, raising over $2,160 through staff fundraising efforts and Engineers Canada’s corporate donation.

-- Engineers Canada staff voluntarily donate to the Canadian Engineering Memorial Foundation (CEMF) through a payroll deduction, and through the auctioning of gently used office items as part of the office move.
+- Engineers Canada staff voluntarily donate to the Canadian Engineering Memorial Foundation (CEMF) through a payroll deduction.

 Engineers Canada is the national association of the 12 provincial and territorial engineering regulators in Canada.

 Professional Engineers and Geoscientists of Newfoundland and Labrador (PEGNL)